 What is Pathological Waste?

 Pathological waste is a type of regulated medical waste (RMW).
-The term generally refers to human or animal tissues, organs, limbs, surgical specimens, and other body parts.
-Pathological waste might be generated as part of laboratory and diagnostic testing or following an operational procedure.
+The term generally refers to human or animal tissues, organs, limbs, surgical specimens, and other body parts that have infectious properties or potential for disease transmission.

 Does Stericycle Accept Pathological Waste?